Why Failure Isn’t About Losing

 Ellen DeGeneres is credited with saying, “When you take risks (set meaningful or difficult goals) you learn that there will be times when you succeed and there will be times when you fail, and both are equally important.”
 How do we bridge the gap between setting meaningful goals and failing to meet those goals?
 Below I use two sports analogies as examples, but the same principle applies to business and relationships.

 When I was 10 years old I dreamed I’d grow up to be a right-handed hitting Rod Carew.
 Carew was a great left-handed hitter for the Minnesota Twins, a Major League Baseball team.
 My dream lasted until I was 12 when I realized hockey was really fun and running a football with other kids trying to tackle me was a major adrenaline rush.
 Did I fail at my goal to be the next Rod Carew?
 I sure never saw it that way.
 I found other interests I really loved.
 By 10th grade I swapped baseball for track and went on to play football and run track in college.
-Admittedly, I didn’t make as much money as the next right-handed Rod Carew but I wouldn’t trade my teammates and experience in college for the Minnesota Twins or the Major Leagues.
+I never became the next right-handed Rod Carew but I wouldn’t trade my teammates and experience in college for the Minnesota Twins or the Major Leagues.

 When your team sets a goal to be the state champions, it sets all kinds of great life-long lessons in motion.
 Teamwork, physical conditioning, learning a playbook, developing and executing a plan, performing under pressure, love for your teammates and staff; all providing lessons to be applied to the rest of your life.
 If you lose in the championship game are you a failure?
 You may not have achieved your goal but the really important lessons learned were the result of working to achieve your goal, not reaching the goal itself.